 Getting started: what to prioritize

-Based on the confirmed feature set from the developers, here's what matters most in the early game:
+Based on the confirmed feature set, here's what matters most in the early game:

 - Crew management first: Your staff's individual personalities affect everything.
 Learn their strengths before expanding too fast.